Python Modules | Effective Use of Python Built-in Modules

 As you work with Python modules, you may encounter a few common issues.
 Let’s discuss these challenges and provide solutions to help you overcome them.

-One of the most common problems when working with Python modules is import errors.
+One of the most common problems when working with Python modules is import errors, or the no module named error.
 These errors typically occur when Python can’t find the module you’re trying to import.
 Here’s what an import error might look like:

 # main.py